neoid-gem/neoid/README.md

 [![Build Status](https://secure.travis-ci.org/elado/neoid.png)](http://travis-ci.org/elado/neoid)

+## This fork only

+This fork was made so that neoid supports a JSON type field in the database.
+This 's based on PostgreSQL 9.2 and Rails 4.0

+# Reame

 Make your ActiveRecords stored and searchable on Neo4j graph database, in order to make fast graph queries that MySQL would crawl while doing them.